 The simple answer to this is it's possible, but more than likely, no. The speed at which water passes through the filter is not the primary indicator of a spent filter.
 In some cases it could even speed up.
 Not all contaminants are large enough to collect and clog the filter.
 Instead, we have rated them for a number of gallons, which is based on our scientific laboratory test data which shows us when filter performance starts to drop off.
 So if you are waiting for your filter to slow down, that could be a mistake!

 All of our filter systems are 3rd-party tested by an EPA-accredited lab using the latest NSF standards for drinking water.
 The percentage removal shown in our test results is determined by how much a spiked solution of a specific toxin or contaminant is removed throughout the determined lifetime of the filter.
 It is safe to assume that the longer you use your filter, the less likely it is to remove the various contaminants.
 Think of the filter as millions of tiny, powerful magnets that attract the various contaminants found in your tap water.
-Once those magnets have all trapped the contaminants they were meant to, they can no longer trap any more.
+Once those magnets have all trapped the contaminants they were meant to, they can no longer trap anymore.
 That is why it is important to change your filter before this happens.

 Note: Clearly Filtered's transparency with the filters test results and performance is critical to understanding and trusting our filtration technology.
 Many other filters either don't provide their testing data or do not abide by the same rules that Clearly Filtered does.
-For example, one competitor provides test results for their product, but if you read the footnotes of the testing you will see that the numbers shown is only after 4 liters (just over 1 gallon) has passed through their filter!!!
+For example, one competitor provides test results for their product, but if you read the footnotes of the testing you will see that the numbers are shown are only after 4 liters (just over 1 gallon) has passed through their filter!!!
 They then go on to claim that their filters last for 40 gallons, but provide no data to back up those claims.
 We find this disingenuous.

-Find the filter you have below
+Find the filter you have below:

 How do I know when to change my Pitcher Filter?